Tandon-A/CVND_Udacity/optimized_code/README.md

 ## Execution Output

 Execution time (in milliseconds) of the code is monitored by running every function for 10000 iterations.
-The best execution time achieved by the code is
+The best execution time achieved by the code is 16.877 milliseconds.

 | File Name  | Original Problem Code execution time | Optimized  Code execution time  | Optimized  Code execution with O3 GCC flag execution time |
  ----------- | ------------------------------------ | ------------------------------- | -----------------------------------------------------------